How to calculate and improve your employee retention rate?

 By focusing on employee retention, business owners can reduce the hiring costs and allocate resources more efficiently to upskill the existing talent to make the employees more productive and happier.

-When employees stay with a company for an extended period, they develop institutional knowledge, understand processes, and become more proficient in their roles.
+When employees stay with a company for an extended time period, they develop institutional knowledge, understand processes, and become more proficient in their roles.

 This continuity leads to increased productivity as you retain employees who become more experienced and efficient over time.
 Retaining talented employees ensures stability and minimizes disruptions that come with frequent turnover.